hgl71964/timeSeries/README.md

 In the first layer, we stack the following models to produce meta features:

 - Seq2seq

 - XGBoost

 - ARMA
+ARMA(0,1) is applied to the return such that prediction is made on every time step.
+The order (0,1) is choosen since it gives the lowest BIC and thus is considered to be the optimal model hyper-parameters.

 - Catboost

 - 1-d convolutional neural network

 In the second layer, we implement a DNN based on the meta features from the first layer to predict the reture of the price.